noamtcohen/SlimJS/README.md

 ```
 npm install -g slimjs
 ```
-If you want to most recent version please use the github repo since npm is not allways up-to-date.
+If you want to use the most recent version please use the github repo since npm is not always up-to-date.

 On **windows** there might be an error when java is trying to execute `SlimJS` even though installed globally.
 Try to replace `COMMAND_PATTERN ` with an absolute path.